Audio-Rochey/Terrain-Tronics-Caernarfon-Castle/readme.md

 ![Image of Caernarfon Castle and the Small Circuit Board](readmeimages/1.png)

+## Version Data
+Current release is version PG1.0.
+All features have been tested individually using standard Arduino libraries.

 ## Introduction

 The TerrainTronics Caernarfon Castle board is designed to bring interaction to your terrain.
 The Caernarfon castle offers: